-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Skilled nursing facility (SNF) care (continued) Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment. • A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) • A SNF where your spouse is living at the time you leave the hospital in a row without hospital or skilled nursing care.
-If you go into the hospital or SNF after one benefit period has ended, a new benefit period begins. in a row without hospital or skilled nursing care.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Skilled nursing facility (SNF) care (continued) X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital A benefit period starts the day you are admitted to the hospital or skilled nursing facility.
+It ends when you go for 60 days in a row without hospital or skilled nursing care.
 If you go into the hospital or SNF after one benefit period has ended, a new benefit period begins.
+A benefit period starts the day you are admitted to the hospital or skilled nursing facility.
+It ends when you go for 60 days in a row without hospital or skilled nursing care.
+If you go into the hospital or SNF after one benefit period has ended, a new benefit period begins.

-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+What you must pay when you get these serv Services that are covered for you In-Network Point-of-Service (POS) Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
 Please note: a separate cost sharing may apply if additional services are provided.
-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-30% of the total allowed amount for this Medicare-covered preventive service when using your POS benefit.
+There is no coinsurance, copayment, or deductible for the Medicare covered smoking and tobacco use cessation preventive benefits.
+30% of the total allowed amount for this Medicare covered preventive service when using your POS benefit.